European Universities Games Rotterdam 2014

 Rotterdam, The Netherlands: July 24-August 8

-The largest university multi-sport event in Europe in 2014, the European Universities Games, was celebrated between July 24 and August 8 in Rotterdam, the Netherlands, commemorating the 15th anniversary of EUSA and centennial anniversary of the Erasmus University Rotterdam.
-An unbelievable number of 2830 participants from 280 university teams, representing 174 universities from 34 countries in Europe took part in the event.
-The Games included a wide range of competitions in 10 different sports – badminton, basketball, football, futsal, handball, rowing, rugby 7's, table tennis, tennis and volleyball – and also combined educational, cultural and social events.
+The largest university multi-sport event in Europe in 2014, the European Universities Games, was celebrated between July 24 and August 8 in Rotterdam, the Netherlands, commemorating the 15th anniversary of EUSA and the centennial anniversary of the Erasmus University Rotterdam.
+A total of 2830 participants from 280 university teams, representing 174 universities from 34 countries in Europe, took part in the event.
+The Games included a wide range of competitions in 10 different sports – badminton, basketball, football, futsal, handball, rowing, rugby 7s, table tennis, tennis and volleyball – and also combined educational, cultural and social events.

-The Opening Ceremony started with the march-pass of the participating universities.
+The opening ceremony started with the march-pass of the participating universities.
 The host of the evening was Ms Fatima Moreira de Melo, former Dutch field hockey player and Olympic medallist.
-Speakers at the opening ceremony were Mr Giovanni van Bronckhorst, famous footballer and former captain of the Dutch national team, as the ambassador of the Games; the Mayor of Rotterdam Mr Ahmed Aboutaleb; Chairman of the Organising Committee Mr Daniel Sikkens; EUSA President Mr Adam Roczek and the Vice-President of the Erasmus University Mr Bart Straatman who also declared the Games open.
+Speakers at the opening ceremony were Mr Giovanni van Bronckhorst, famous footballer and former captain of the Dutch national team, as the ambassador of the Games; the Mayor of Rotterdam Mr Ahmed Aboutaleb; Chairman of the Organising Committee Mr Daniel Sikkens; EUSA President Mr Adam Roczek and the Vice-President of the Erasmus University Mr Bart Straatman, who declared the Games open.

-During the event, the OC in cooperation with EUSA organised a series of masterclasses – workshops and round tables, attracting interesting speakers.
-Topics featured were gender equality, disabilities, city marketing, youth employability, LGBT issues, elite sports & education, sports and new media.
+During the event, the OC in cooperation with EUSA organised a series of masterclasses, workshops and round tables which attracted interesting speakers.
+Topics featured were gender equality, disabilities, city marketing, youth employability, LGBT issues, elite sports and education, sports and new media.
 An exhibition on university sport was also launched during the event.

-European Universities Games were held under the auspices of the European University Sports Association (EUSA), supported by the City of Rotterdam, Erasmus University Rotterdam, Erasmus TopSport, and other partners, and were co-funded by the Erasmus+ programme of the European Union and the International University Sports Federation (FISU).
+European Universities Games were held under the auspices of the European University Sports Association, supported by the City of Rotterdam, Erasmus University Rotterdam, Erasmus TopSport and other partners, and were co-funded by the Erasmus+ Programme of the European Union and the International University Sports Federation (FISU).